ZuSolaris/https-ZuSolaris.github.io-reading-notes-/class-01.md

 Inline this is when you include the actual JS script with the HTML code however it is not efficent and can disorder your code.

-## Things I want to know more about
-- Search Engine Optimization

-- How to organize my code properly

-- Getting better at attributes

-- Learning how to use APIs